timmyfaraday/HarmonicPowerModels.jl/docs/src/cmp/edge/xfmr.md

 [Illustration of the equivalent single-phase circuit diagram (t-model) of the winding of an xfmr, for the positive and negative sequence components](figure/xfrm_winding_pos_seq.JPG)
 [Illustration of the equivalent single-phase circuit diagram (t-model) of the winding of an xfmr, for the zero sequence components](figure/xfrm_winding_zero_seq.JPG)

+!note
+Currently, only two-winding xfmrs are included, however, the code is written is such a way that extension towards multi-winding xfmrs is fairly straightforward; mainly, the core variables and constraints need to be adapted.

 ## Parameters

 | name          | symb.                 | unit  | type              | $\subset H$   | def.      | definition                                                            |